sveltejs/kit/documentation/docs/13-page-options.md

 You can control each of these on a page-by-page basis by exporting options from [`+page.js`](/docs/routing#page-page-js) or [`+page.server.js`](/docs/routing#page-page-server-js), or for groups of pages using a shared [`+layout.js`](/docs/routing#layout-layout-js) or [`+layout.server.js`](/docs/routing#layout-layout-server-js).
 To define an option for the whole app, export it from the root layout.
 Child layouts and pages override values set in parent layouts, so — for example — you can enable prerendering for your entire app then disable it for pages that need to be dynamically rendered.

+You can mix and match these options in different areas of your app.
+For example you could prerender your marketing page for maximum speed, server-render your dynamic pages for SEO and accessibility and turn your admin section into an SPA by rendering it on the client only.
+This makes SvelteKit very versatile.

 ### prerender

 It's likely that at least some routes of your app can be represented as a simple HTML file generated at build time.
 These routes can be [_prerendered_](/docs/appendix#prerendering).